Osmond Fletcher PESKETT [1912-2004]

 Deceased

-Osmond Peskett served as a missionary with the BCMS in China from 1934-51, and later in Tanzania (1965-67), interspersed with times leading churches in England in Tonbridge in Kent and Chadderton in Lancashire.
+The Reverend Osmond Peskett served as a missionary with the BCMS in China from 1934-51, and later in Tanzania (1965-67), interspersed with times leading churches in England in Tonbridge in Kent and Chadderton in Lancashire.

 At that time the Rev Wilfrid Stott oversaw the work in Nanning.
-He ran a Bible School there to which Christians could come for training before going out as evangelists and preachers.
-In addition the Emmanuel Hospital at Nanning played an important part in winning the confidence of the people.
+He ran the Bible School there.
+In addition, the Emmanuel Hospital at Nanning played an important part in winning the confidence of the people.
 The hospital was founded by Dr Harry Lechmere Clift and his wife Winifred in 1906.
-In 1935 Dr Freda Harmer was posted there and she and Osmond Peskett met through the church and later married.
+For a while it had been managed very capably by nurse Lucy Baird.
+Then in 1935 Dr Freda Harmer had been posted there to help.
+Freda Harmer and Osmond Peskett met through the church and later married.
+They had three children.

 In 1939 the Japanese army in its incursions into China took Nanning and their bombing destroyed much of the town.
 Fortunately the hospital and church were not badly damaged and were able to continue their good work.

-The Pesketts must have left Hong Kong before hostilities started as in 1943 we find them back in Nanning, where Rev Peskett was in charge of the Bible Churchmen’s Training College and the Emmanuel Hospital.
-In June of this year Rev Peskett wrote a letter to the mother of missionary nurse Ruth Little in Australia giving news of Miss Little which had been brought from Hong Kong by a Chinese school teacher; she had arrived at Nanning with a party of orphan girls from the Fanling Babies’ Home.
+In June of this year Rev Peskett wrote a letter to the mother of missionary nurse Ruth Little in Australia giving news of Miss Little which had been brought from war-torn Hong Kong by a Chinese school teacher; she had arrived at Nanning with a party of orphan girls from the Fanling Babies’ Home.
 These were the older BCMS girls who were thought to be at risk in Hong Kong and so sent to Nanning, a journey of 350 miles.

 In his letter Rev Peskett gave assurances that colleagues Ruth Little, Mildred Dibden and Iris Critchell were as well as could be expected under Japanese occupation and there was no need to feel anxious for their welfare.
 The Japanese were supplying them with rice, flour and sugar, amongst other things, and they were enjoying liberty to visit Hong Kong to get supplies and visit friends.
 This was before things got a lot worse towards the end of the war when the Japanese were losing.